Assess Your EU AI Act Compliance

 Regulatory compliance diagnostic in 64 questions

-Our assessment is the only solution designed to precisely evaluate your compliance with the European AI Act regulation, tailored to your sector, company size, and deployed AI systems.
+Our assessment is the unique solution designed to precisely evaluate your compliance with the European AI Act regulation.
+It adapts to your sector, company size, and deployed AI systems.

-Using a methodology based on official EU standards (Annex III, CNIL, NIST) and analyzing 7 business modules, it provides comprehensive diagnostics and actionable recommendations for structured compliance.
+Thanks to a methodology based on official European standards and the analysis of 7 business modules, it offers an exhaustive diagnosis and actionable recommendations for structured compliance.

 APOLLO Framework™ AI Act Methodology